8 Surprising Edible Plants

 - The seeds are perfect for flavoring certain dishes.

-Important: Before eating any of these herbs, be sure they’re the right ones and know how to prepare them.
+Important: Before eating any of these edible plants, be sure they’re the right ones.
+You should also find out how to prepare them and what parts are edible.
 If they’ve been growing in an area exposed to chemicals, it’s better not to eat them.